AdobeDocs/analytics-learn.en/help/analysis-workspace/building-freeform-tables/cross-sell-analysis-workspace.md

 In this video you will learn how to create a cross-sell report in Analysis Workspace, and extend it even further to any multi-valued dimension or classification.

 >[!VIDEO](https://video.tv.adobe.com/v/25864/?quality=12&learn=on)

->[!INFO]
->
-> This video is part of a course: [Freeform Tables, the Foundation of Analysis](https://experienceleague.adobe.com/?recommended=Analytics-U-1-2020.3), available for free on Experience League!